Running Containers in Pods

 Create a Pod with Configmaps

 The fourth step is to create a Pod with ConfigMaps.
-ConfigMaps are a way to store configuration data separately from the application code.
+A ConfigMap is a Kubernetes resource that allows you to store configuration data (like environment variables, configuration files) separately from your application code.
+This separation makes it easier to change configuration without rebuilding your containers.

 kubectl create configmap my-config --from-literal=MY_ENV_VAR=labex